MG ZS EV review: running costs & insurance

 Running costs for private buyers will be very low, and upcoming tax changes will make the MG ZS EV extremely attractive as a company car

-Nothing about the ZS EV makes it expensive to own: electricity is cheaper than petrol, road tax is zero for the time being, company-car tax is low (and will be zero in the next financial year) and even servicing will be less expensive than for the petrol equivalent.
+Nothing about the ZS EV makes it expensive to own: electricity is cheaper than petrol, road tax is zero for the time being, company-car tax is low and even servicing will be less expensive than for the petrol equivalent.
 Simply put, the ZS EV will be one of cheapest-to-run family SUVs you can buy.

 MG ZS EV insurance group

 Like the majority of its rivals, the ZS EV falls into a higher insurance group than its petrol-powered equivalents.
 It attracts an insurance group rating of 27 for the base model and 28 for the rest of the line-up, which is on par with the Peugeot e-2008 and the Hyundai Kona Electric, which fall into groups 31-34 and 26-27 respectively, depending on which trim level you go for.

 MG's warranty cover is very impressive, matching Kia's seven-year duration and covering both the batteries and the car.
 Its mileage limit of 80,000 is not quite as high as Kia's 100,000, but electric-car drivers are less likely to cover high mileages, so the MG's cover should be very appealing to many buyers for the long-term peace of mind it offers.